Simeon's Cave; Stepping Out in Faith - Entire Story

 ~~~

-Four days into 2005, Harry and Helen sat in their living room watching through the window as an ice storm cover the world outside their house.
+Four days into January, Harry and Helen sat in their living room watching through the window as an ice storm cover the world outside their house.
 Harry maneuvered his wheelchair to get a closer look into the darkness while Helen stood near him.
-They talked about whether or not the storm would cause them any problems.There only son, my husband, had died one month before and they were still grieving their loss.
-Harry had been in a wheelchair for more than a year, ever since a stroke had left one side of his body paralyzed while sparing his speech and mind.
-Helen cared for him by herself for much of the last year.
-They were getting close to their sixty-fifth wedding anniversary and were thankful that God had allowed them to continue to stay in their home.
+They talked about whether or not the storm would cause them any problems.Their only son, my husband, had died one month before and they were grieving their loss.
+Harry had been in a wheelchair for more than a year, hit by a stroke that had left one side of his body paralyzed while sparing his speech and mind.
+Helen cared for him by herself.
+They were getting close to their sixty-fifth wedding anniversary and thanked God that He had allowed them to continue to stay in their home.
 Reluctant to leave the house that Harry designed and built when their family was young, they had decided to make this situation work.
-Anything else would signal the end of one chapter of their lives and the beginning of one they weren’t ready for.
+Anything else would signal the end of a chapter of their lives and the beginning of one they weren’t ready for.

 ~~~

-The cave was finished in September, 1874 and, between rainstorms, Simeon and his neighbors built the Swartz family a sod house.
-The settlers prepared the soil, once more, for a crop of wheat.
+The cave was finished in September and, between rainstorms, Simeon and his neighbors built the Swartz family a sod house.
+The settlers prepared the soil for a crop of wheat.
 In October, the men set off to hunt buffalo down in Oklahoma, hoping to replace the food the grasshoppers had devoured.
-They returned four weeks later, in time to celebrate the holidays with their families, bringing buffalo meat, one man with his arm in a sling from an accidental shooting but minus two horses, poisoned by bad water.
+They returned four weeks later, in time to celebrate the holidays with their families, bringing an abundance of buffalo meat.
+They also returned with one man with his arm in a sling from an accidental shooting and minus two horses, poisoned by bad water.

 ~~~

-The freezing rain in Wichita, on that cold evening in 2005, turned to ice around the electrical lines beyond the view of the living room window and, before it was time for bed, the lights blinked throughout the house and went out, along with the furnace, leaving their home dark and growing cold.
-They had become accustomed to the electric wheelchair that helped Harry move around the main floor and the thought of the battery running low and needing to be plugged in for the next day urged them to get Harry out of the chair and into bed where he could try to stay warm.
-Surely the electricity would be back on by morning.
-No doubt there were prayers asking for safety for themselves but also for their family, before they fell asleep.
-The storm raged on into the dark hours of the night and the once cozy home turned cold.
+The freezing rain in Wichita, on that cold evening, turned to ice around the electrical lines beyond the view of the living room window.
+Just before bedtime, the lights blinked and went out, along with the furnace, leaving their home dark and growing cold.
+They had become accustomed to the electric wheelchair that helped Harry move around the main floor and the thought of the battery running low urged them to get Harry out of the chair and into bed where he could try to stay warm.
+Surely the electricity would be back by morning.
+No doubt there were prayers asking for safety for themselves but also for their family, before they drifted to sleep.
+The storm raged on through the dark hours of the night and their normally cozy home turned cold.
 Even in the 21st Century there can be a pioneer moment.

 ~~~